wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2024-07.x Release Notes

 * **New Ephemeral Metric Type**: With this release, we introduce ephemeral metrics, which have a short retention period.
-Ephemeral metrics are retained for 30 days, whereas persistent (default) metrics are retained for 18 months.
+Ephemeral metrics are retained for 28 days, whereas persistent (default) metrics are retained for 18 months.
 For details, see [Metric Types per Retention Period](metric_types.html#metric-types-per-retention-period).

-  {% include note.html content="By default, all ingested metrics are persistent but are now convertible to ephemeral.
-All internal metrics are now ephemeral and not convertible. "%}
+  {% include note.html content="By default, all ingested metrics are persistent but are now convertible to ephemeral."%}

   On the Metrics Browser: